If I Were You: World Premiere Reviews

 If I Were You (by Charles Hutchinson)

-If I Were You is a change of perspective brought about by dramatically altered circumstances, it might be presupposed that Alan Ayckbourn wrote it in response to suffering a stroke in February.
+"Given that the theme of If I Were You is a change of perspective brought about by dramatically altered circumstances, it might be presupposed that Alan Ayckbourn wrote it in response to suffering a stroke in February.

 Not so.
 Sir Alan's 70th play was already in place and, after a summer of recuperation, he has returned to "the excitement of a rehearsal room full of people" and his favoured back-row eerie on press night.